mathiasnovas/the-end/README.md

 3. Hit the *VR* button in the bottom right corner to start the experience.

-4. Put your phone into your cardboard-like VR headgear and enjoy!
+4. Connect your headphones, put your phone into your cardboard-like VR headgear, and enjoy!

 ### Notes